amplitude/ampli-examples/go/simple/v2/README.md

 # Ampi Go SDK (Alpha)

-An example uisng the Ampli Go SDK (Alpha) to track events.
+An example using the Ampli Go SDK (Alpha) to track events.

 # Usage